Lansoprazole

 This is not an exhaustive list of side effects associated with Lansoprazole.
 Read the patient information leaflet enclosed with your medicine for a full list of side effects.

-If you notice any side effects, whether they are listed above or in the patient information leaflet, report them to your doctor or a pharmacist.
+If you notice any side effects, whether listed above or in the patient information leaflet, please report them to your doctor or a pharmacist.

 Allergies